ServiteChurch/ServiteChurch.github.io/content/headline.md

 #### Despite the current lockdown in force in England, masses are going ahead on a reduced schedule.
 See [here](../pages/masstimes.htm?refresh=y) for times and details.
-This information is current as of 25th June 2021.
+This information is current as of 2nd July 2021.